 Diet

-In the wild, cardinal tetras feed on small insects and other invertebrates.
-The study of gastrointestinal tract contents of 80 species in the wild showed that they are micropredators.
-Food consists mainly from zooplankton and blood worm.
+In their natural habitat, cardinal tetras primarily feed on small insects and invertebrates.
+Studies of their gastrointestinal contents from wild specimens reveal that they are micropredators, with their diet mainly consisting of zooplankton and bloodworms.

-Freeze-dried foods such as daphnia, tubifex worms, or bloodworms can also be offered as occasional treats.
-These foods retain much of their nutritional value and provide a different texture and taste for the fish.
+Occasional treats of freeze-dried foods such as daphnia, tubifex worms, or bloodworms can also be offered.
+These treats retain much of their nutritional value and offer a different texture and flavor, which can help diversify the tetras’ diet.

-It’s important to note that a varied diet is crucial to meet the nutritional needs of cardinal tetras.
-Offering a mix of high-quality flake or pellet foods along with occasional live or frozen foods will help ensure they receive the necessary nutrients.
-Feed them small amounts multiple times a day, only giving them what they can consume within a few minutes to avoid overfeeding and water quality issues.
+A varied diet is essential for meeting the nutritional needs of cardinal tetras.
+Offering a mix of high-quality flake or pellet foods along with occasional live or frozen foods will help ensure they receive a balanced diet.
+Feed them small amounts multiple times a day, only giving them what they can consume within a few minutes.
+This approach helps prevent overfeeding and maintains water quality.

 Care and keeping in a tank